mdddev/yadelib/README.md

 # How to use

 Extension methods on the DateOnly, DateTime, and DateTimeOffset types make it easy to access yadelib's functionality.
-If needed, convert a DateTime(Offset) into a DateOnly using the `ToDateOnly()` extension.
+If needed, convert a DateTime(Offset) into a DateOnly using the `.ToDateOnly()` extension.
 Afterwards, yadelib's feature set is available to you.

 And optional input to all of the extension methods is an instance of the `NonWorkingDays` class.
 This assumes a set of non-working days by default, which yadelib then uses to determine the working day status of a date.
 Currently, Gregorian Easter-based holidays and some German public holidays are supported for the default.